If you just received your CloudBox, and need help setting it up, please see this article to get started!

 - Confirm the name on the CloudBox label.
 It could be something like 1234-Store G9CX.

-Make sure that you or your IT department has gone through our Whitelisting article to allow the streaming devices on the network to access our hostnames/domains.
+Make sure that you or your IT department has gone through our explicit list of services, ports and protocols to allow.

 Select one or all of the links below to confirm that access has been allowed.
 Some content filters can be specific to a file type, so these links will test each file type that could be used.